stanleygeorge789/Customer-Churn-Analysis/README.md

 ### What Matters

-Difference between ROC 0.90 and 0.89 is negligible.
+Difference between ROC 0.90 and 0.89 is noise.

-Difference between 79% and 68% recall at fixed campaign budget is financially meaningful.
+Difference between 79% and 68% recall under fixed campaign budget is material.

 On 1,500 churners:

 - CatBoost captures ~1,185
 - Logistic Regression captures ~1,020

-165 additional customers retained per cycle.
+That is 165 additional customers per cycle.

-Model choice affects revenue.
+Model choice changes revenue.

 ---